mozilla/sccache/docs/DistributedQuickstart.md

 Configure a scheduler
 ---------------------

-If you're adding a server to a cluster that has already be set up, skip ahead to [configuring a build server](#configure-a-build-server).
+If you're adding a server to a cluster that has already been set up, skip ahead to [configuring a build server](#configure-a-build-server).

 The scheduler is a daemon that manages compile request from clients and parcels them out to build servers.
 You only need one of these per sccache setup.
 Currently only Linux is supported for running the scheduler.